-If you enter a purchase order line or purchase schedule line, you must also calculate a planned receipt date.
+When you specify a purchase order line or purchase schedule line, you must also calculate a planned receipt date.
 The planned receipt date is calculated based on the order or generation date, the item lead times, and the horizon.
-Dependent on the horizon, the planned receipt date can be accurately or globally determined.
+Depending on the horizon, the planned receipt date can be accurately or globally determined.